 There are two ways of making these pancakes, with or without yeast.

-I have opted to write the recipe that contains yeast since it is the original one and I particularly like it because it contains buckwheat flour which I absolutely love.
+I’ve opted to write the recipe that contains yeast since it is the original version.
+I particularly like it because it contains buckwheat flour which I absolutely love.

-, the only real difference is time it takes to make them as for the yeast ones you need to let them rest for a little while.
+The real difference is time it takes to make them withe the yeast ones needing some rest time.

 Dutch mini pancakes